 TSPA acknowledges that the institution has signed and returned to Department of Education the Certification and Agreement and that the institution intends to use no less than 50% of total funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid.

 TSPA has designed this disbursement, from the U.S. Department of Education as part of the CARES Act Higher Education Emergency Relief Fund (HEERF), to assist all currently enrolled Title IV eligible students and ensure that funds are distributed as widely as possible.

 The total amount of funds that the institution has received from the Department of Education for HEERF emergency student grants is $71,353.00

 Each recipient must have a Free Application for Federal Student Aid (FAFSA) on file with the Financial Aid Office for the current 19/20 Award year.
 The FAFSA application will determine both Title IV eligibility and HEERF Student Grant eligibility.
 All students have been directed and encouraged to complete the 19/20 FAFSA if they have not already done so.

-Students must be an active student or on an approved Leave of Absence (LOA) as of 5/18/2020.
+Students must be an active student or on an approved Leave of Absence (LOA) as of 5/1/2020 and have graduated or are still enrolled as of September 30, 2020.
 The Student must be eligible for Title IV disbursements (i.e. maintaining Satisfactory Academic Progress, be on Financial Aid Warning, or have submitted a successful appeal when on Financial Aid probation) and submitted a self-certification form indicating that she or he has been impacted by COVID 19 and will use the funds for related expenses.
 Students have the opportunity to forego the payment if they have not been affected and funds will be reallocated to other students.